mwolson/node-style-guide/Readme.md

-If the documentation approaches 75% of the length of the code, or the code is too complex to explain succinctly, then you should probably move the code into its own node.js module with separate code repo, and move the documentation into interal website or README.md file for that module.
+If the documentation approaches 75% of the length of the code, or the code is too complex to explain succinctly, then you should probably move the code into its own node.js module with separate code repo, and move the documentation into internal website or README.md file for that module.

 ## Be careful about links to internal sites within code